 Face Masks are saviour

 A real delight are facial masks.
 They improve the look of pores, moisturise the skin, remove impurities, even out tone, smooth texture, and even out tone.
 Additionally, they nurture and relax you.
-Matcha and yomogi masks contain tannins that lift the skin and give it a smoother appearance.
+Matcha and yomogi masks contain tannins that lift the skin and give it a soft appearance.
 They are also rich in anti-aging antioxidants.
 Combine four teaspoons of warm water and five

 grammes.
 Apply in thin layers to the face and neck.
 15 minutes later, rinse, and moisturise.
 Masks made of pearl powder promote the formation of collagen and repair damaged cells.
 A sample recipe is shown below: Combine 2 grammes and 2 teaspoons of wheat powder.
 3 tsp of water, milk, or soy milk should be added.
 Depending on your choice, you can even add extras like honey or moisturising oil.
 Use on the face and look at the results.